jvverde/MarpaX-xPathLike/README.md

 # NAME

-MarpaX::xPathLike - a xpath like processor for perl data-structures (hashes and arrays)!
+MarpaX::xPathLike - a xPath like processor for perl data-structures (hashes and arrays)!

 # VERSION

-Version 0.1
+Version 0.2

 # Why we need another one

-There are already some good approaches to xpath syntax, namely the Data::dPath and Data::Path.
+There are already some good approaches to xPath syntax, namely the Data::dPath and Data::Path.
-Nevertheless we still missing some of powerfull constructions as provided by xpath.
+Nevertheless we still missing some of powerfull constructions as provided by xPath.
 Suppose, for example, we have an array of invoices with Total, Amount and Tax and need to check which one does not comply to the rule "Total = Amount \* (1+Tax)".